iterorganization/Waveform-Editor/CONTRIBUTING.md

 2. if not, make a **new issue** to describe your problem or question.
-In the case of a bug suspiscion, please try to give all the relevant information to allow reproducing the error or identifying its root cause (version of the IMAS-Python, OS and relevant dependencies, snippet of code);
+In the case of a bug suspiscion, please try to give all the relevant information to allow reproducing the error or identifying its root cause (version of the Waveform-Editor, OS and relevant dependencies, snippet of code);
 3. apply relevant labels to the issue.

 ## You want to make or ask some change to the code
 1. use the [issue search](https://github.com/iterorganization/Waveform-Editor/issues)
 to check if someone already proposed a similar idea/change;
-2. if not, create a **new issue** to describe what change you would like to see implemented and specify it if you intend to work on it yourself or if some help will be needed;
+2. if not, create a [new issue](https://github.com/iterorganization/Waveform-Editor/issues/new/choose) to describe what change you would like to see implemented and specify it if you intend to work on it yourself or if some help will be needed;
 3. wait until some kind of consensus is reached about your idea being relevant,